nicolas-graves/lfs-s3/Readme.md

 # Git LFS: S3 agent

-## What is it?

-Let's say you use a simple plain Git repo, without any fancy hosting solution.
+Let's say you use a simple Git repo, without any fancy hosting solution.
 How do you use Git LFS?
 Sure you could use one of the [big](https://bitbucket.org) [hosting](https://github.com) [providers](https://gitlab.com), but that makes everything more